itsYoga/Archon/README.md

 1. Add Hardhat localhost network manually
 2. Import test account with private key
 3. Ensure network is selected in MetaMask
+4. Check that wallet state updates on account switch

+### Permission Errors
+1. Ensure roles are properly granted (automatic with `npm run deploy:setup`)
+2. Check that you're using the correct account for your role
+3. Verify contract addresses are up to date

 ## 📄 License